Marius2926/IntroductionToRobotics/Matrix Game/README.md

      ![Types of jump](./images/typesJump.png)
   3. If you move the joystick just down, the dot will jump 1 space and then is going down again.
 If you move to the right corner down( or SE) the dot will jump 1 spaces up and the it moves one cell to the right(falling down if there is no floor).
 Similar if you move the joystick to the left corner down( or SW).
      ![Types of semijump](./images/typesSemijump.png)
+     ####These moves are very important at some levels, because you can't pass without.